Dior Sauvage vs Bleu de Chanel — Price & Value Comparison

 Is the EDP worth the extra cost?

 For Sauvage: Yes.
-The EDP is richer, lasts longer, and has better development throughout the day.
+The EDP is richer and has better development throughout the day.
 Most fragrance enthusiasts consider the EDP the definitive version.

 For Bleu de Chanel: It depends.
 The EDT is lighter and better for hot weather.
 The EDP is deeper and more suitable for cooler months.
 If you can only buy one, the EDP is more versatile.